segabl/pd2-sh-complements/README.md

 *Basing the inconsistent stats on their single variants results in a slight buff for most akimbo pistols and a nerf for most other akimbo weapons.*

 - Saws
-  - Fixed hardcoded damage increase against Bulldozers
   - Made damage against Bulldozers multiply base damage instead of a fixed number

-*Saws have a hidden damage increase against Bulldozers but the list for the affected enemies is hardcoded so it only applies to the regular Bulldozer variants.*
+*Saws have a hidden damage increase against Bulldozers that's just a hardcoded damage value.*
-*Changing it to check for the "tank" tag instead of the hardcoded list will make it affect every Bulldozer.*
+*Changing it to be a multiplier of the damage makes modding for damage actually matter.*

 - Bows
   - Reduced damage by 50%